Skip to content

 • the ingress source

-For query execution, the request holon is a QueryDanceRequest, which points to the QueryGraph and its initial bindings.
+For query execution, the request holon is a QueryDanceRequest.
+It points to the reusable Query, supplies the initial input HolonCollection, and may carry invocation-level QueryParameterBinding holons.

 Integration Hub Host Runtime